The Sunday Swim

 I found myself in a car park on the banks of the Avon Estuary home to our stand up paddle board adventure only days before.
 I had dabbled in open water sessions earlier this summer and was unsure whether I had time to fit yet another sport to my arsenal.
 Similar to running, I liked the idea of just putting on a wetsuit and going for swim I can get on board with.
 Even in the winter chill I knew it would possibly be worth it if not a little foolish.

-Cheered on by my peers I bunked on down under the Pro Change Jacket as I did the oh so not elegant dance into my wetsuit.
-The Pro Change Jacket has been a welcome addition to my kit bag recently.
+Cheered on by my peers I bunked on down under the Pro Change Robe as I did the oh so not elegant dance into my wetsuit.
+The Pro Change Robe has been a welcome addition to my kit bag recently.
 Being a rather large frame at 6’2 having enough room to wiggle into my gear whilst staying covered comes in handy.

 Each person has their own tactic when approaching a cold encounter.
 Some like to slowly tip-toe in.
 In the hope that with each step will bring warmer water.
 For me I think I have to just go all in or nothing just get on with it.
 The slight error on my part was planning the tide as I found out due to my embarrassment.
 I continued to wade through muddy, silty gunge much to the pleasure of my chummy friends on the bank.
 Who were having a great old time.